A Novice's Guide To Claiming Forked Bitcoin Value Securely And Privately

 You don't need to be a programmer, unix user or have preexisting experience with using a CLI (Command Line Interface).
 We will use a CLI and touch on some advanced topics, but this guide is going to help you along.
 If you stay calm and take your time, you can get through the process.
 If you have made it this far, you can do it.

 At the end of this, you will have upgraded your knowledge substantially.
-Also, being able to operate Linux, use a CLI and run specialized tools are likely employable skills in the crypto space.
+Also, being able to operate Linux, use a CLI and run specialized tools are likely employable skills in the crypto space for years to come.
 Aside from the extra money selling coins, you will get out what you put in to this effort.

 Does This Apply To Me?